oaml/simpleNet/README.md

 ## Description

-A simple neural network library written in C++ using only the standart library.
+A simple neural network library written in C++ using only the standard library.

 ## Implemented activation functions